< Back

 Methods:

-54 male dogs undergoing open cystotomy for urolithiasis were included in this retrospective case-control study.
-Medical records were reviewed retrospectively between January 2018 and July 2024.
-The completeness of urolith removal was evaluated intraoperatively using urethrocystoscopy in the case group (18 dogs) and via postoperative contrast urethrocystography in the control group (36 dogs).
-Time durations for intraoperative urethrocystoscopy and postoperative diagnostic imaging were compared.
+Fifty-four male dogs undergoing open cystotomy for urolithiasis were included in this retrospective case-control study.
+Medical records for the period between January 2018 and July 2024 were reviewed retrospectively.
+The completeness of urolith removal was evaluated intraoperatively using urethrocystoscopy in the case group (18 dogs) and by postoperative contrast urethrocystography in the control group (36 dogs).
+The time required for intraoperative urethrocystoscopy and postoperative diagnostic imaging was compared.

 Results: